 Participation Agreement conclusion

-At least nine (9) Working Days before the first participation in an Auction, any market participant may apply to be a party to a Participation Agreement by submitting, to the Single Allocation Platform, two (2) signed copies of the Participation Agreement, as published on the website of the Single Allocation Platform, together with all duly completed information and documents required by Article 8 to Article 16.
+At least nine (9) Working Days before the first participation in an Auction, any market participant may apply to be a party to a Participation Agreement by submitting, to the Single Allocation Platform, two (2) signed copies of the Participation Agreement in case of handwritten signature(s), as published on the website of the Single Allocation Platform, together with all duly completed information and documents required by Article 8 to Article 16.
+The Participation Agreement shall be alternatively signed with handwritten signature(s) or electronic qualified signature(s) (QES).
 The Single Allocation Platform shall assess the completeness of the information submitted in accordance with Article 9 and Article 13 within seven (7) Working Days of receipt of the completed and signed Participation Agreement.

 The Single Allocation Platform shall before the expiration of the seven (7) Working Days deadline ask the market participant to provide any outstanding information which the market participant fails to submit with its Participation Agreement.
 On receipt of the outstanding information, the Single Allocation Platform shall within an additional seven (7) Working Days review the information and inform the market participant if any further information is required.